digitallysavvy/group-video-chat/Guide.md

 Now looking at the `overlay` we can see it's a simple modal with an embedded form, a single input for the `Channel Name`, and a button to `Join Channel`.
 We're going to use the `Channel Name` as a way of grouping users together into the same video chat.

-## Adding in CSS and JS
+## Adding in CSS
-Now that we have our html set up, we can drop in some simple html styles.
+Now that we have our html set up, we can drop in some simple styles.
 Open the `style.css` file and add this CSS below the existing CSS.

 ```CSS
 /* Video Call container */